getgrav/grav-plugin-auto-date/README.md

 # Auto Date Plugin

-The **Auto Date** Plugin is designed for [Grav CMS](http://github.com/getgrav/grav) and automatically adds the current date to frontmatter when createing a new page via the Admin plugin.
+The **Auto Date** Plugin is designed for [Grav CMS](http://github.com/getgrav/grav) and automatically adds the current date to frontmatter when creating a new page via the Admin plugin.

 ## Description